jjuanino/clame/doc/building_patches.rst

     $ clame build clame/*/*/ /tmp/foo_bar.zip

-If you are interested only in a specific, patch, run:
+If you are interested in a specific patch, run:

 .. code-block:: console

     $ clame build clame/foo/1.1/ /tmp/foo_1.1.zip

-To build all the ``foo`` patches:
+To build all the ``foo`` patches, runs:

 .. code-block:: console